-Most of us master shoe-tying in primary school and don’t give our laces much thought after that.
+Most of us master lace-tying in primary school and don’t give our laces much thought after that.
 If your hiking boots start to wear on your feet in uncomfortable ways, though, you’ll be glad to learn a few new lacing tricks that could help improve your comfort.
 Here are three simple ways to re-lace your boots to help relieve foot discomfort.

 It’s important to note that the lacing techniques described here aren’t a substitute for getting the right fit when you buy your boots.
 For that you need to see a hiking footwear specialist.
 It is also important to note that these are not the only methods, in fact I am sure you will have your own tried and tested ones.
 If you do, please feel free to share.